 One of the easiest ways to save for maternity leave is to track and reduce how much you spend on food.

-Perhaps more than any other regular expense in our budgets, food is one of the most malleable and easily changed.
+More than any other regular expense in our budgets, food is one of the most malleable and easily changed.
 A few tweaks can help you cut your food budget and apply those savings to your maternity leave instead.
 Here are a few effective ideas:

 - Bring lunch to work every day.
 Work lunches at restaurants can eat up your budget as well.
 Instead, bring lunch and eat it at work.
-Invite a few coworkers so you don’t lose out on the social aspect of lunch time.
+Invite a few coworkers so you don’t lose out on the social aspect of lunchtime.

 3. Work up to your due date

 Depending on your health and your doctor’s recommendations, you may be able to work up to your due date as a way to stash more of your income.
 By postponing maternity leave, you’re extending your earning time by working for a longer period before giving birth.